nowaalex/af-utils/README.md

 - API Extractor owns `packages/**/etc/*.api.md`; external formatting would make its byte-for-byte API report check fail, so these generated files are excluded from Oxfmt.
-- Oxfmt does not currently load the Astro Prettier plugin, so `.astro` files use Prettier with `prettier-plugin-astro` as the only formatting exception.
-  `astro check` remains responsible for Astro template and semantic checks.
+- Oxfmt does not currently format Astro or Svelte templates, so `.astro` and `.svelte` files use Prettier with their official plugins as the only formatting exception. `astro check` and `svelte-check` remain responsible for template and semantic checks.
 - If an Oxlint warning is a false positive, cannot be fixed, or the fix would measurably harm a hot path or invalidate a benchmark, add the narrowest `oxlint-disable-next-line <rule> -- <reason>` directive at the affected line,